A Year in Rock Creek Park

 with photographs by Susan Austin Roth

 |Click here to read about the edition published by George F. Thompson Publishing and distributed by the University of Virginia Press. |

 |Click here to read about the limited edition published

 Melanie is featured in the July 30, 2015 issue of the Washington Post Express.

 Hear Melanie’s recent interviews on the Kojo Nnamdi Show,

 Rock Creek Park Celebrates 125 Years

 Rock Creek Park: Past, Present, and Future

-(Click here, then click on "Listen" near the top left of the page.)
+(Click here for 2015 interview, here for 2014 interview, then click “Listen” near the top left of the page.

 Melanie Choukas-Bradley with a